By Dr. Richard Thompson, DC

 My Rules of Thumb For Ice vs. Heat

 - Acute and sub-acute injuries typically respond best to ice, as the primary goal early in the healing is pain management and inflammation control.
-It’s been widely recommended that the inflammatory phase and need for ice is roughly 72-hours, but one thing to consider is the impact that continued activity has on the inflamed tissue.
-Not many of us can STOP using an ankle, knee or hip for a few days when it’s injured, nor is that advised.
-So is it possible that the inflammatory period might be longer than 72-hours and ice could be beneficial for as long as we continue to be concerned about inflammation control?
+It’s been widely recommended that the inflammatory phase and need for ice are roughly 72 hours, but one thing to consider is the impact that continued activity has on the inflamed tissue.
+Not many of us can STOP using an ankle, knee, or hip for a few days when it’s injured, nor is that advised.
+So is it possible that the inflammatory period might be longer than 72 hours and ice could be beneficial for as long as we continue to be concerned about inflammation control?

 - When in doubt, I recommend patients err on the side of icing.
 As discussed, ice can help with pain and inflammation, and as long as the skin is protected and the ice is applied in appropriate time intervals, the relative risk of negative consequences is rather low.
 On the other hand, if you apply heat that does increase the level of inflammation, that could have unintended consequences on pain, mobility, and speed of injury recovery.